nitzano/enum-converter/TASKS.md

     * Java, Go, C++, ...
     * Requirements
       * MIT
-      * can be downloaded from NPM
+      * can be downloaded from NPM :)
   * Use a better logging library
 * Improvements
   * parser to return EnumFile in parse instead of null and remove EnumFile from ctor
   * parse yargs as api and not external process
-  * change emit-header and emit-stats to --no-header and --no-stats
   * Testing
-  * add coverage tests
+  * A coverage tests
+  * Writing more tests to parsers/dumpers/etc